turingschool/backend-curriculum-site/module2/lessons/scopes_callbacks_class_methods.markdown

 end
 ```

-* Let's convert our code into a scope.

 ## Scopes vs Class Methods
 * These look eerily similar.
 * But there are key differences.
 * Scopes can always be chained.
 * Class methods can be chained only if they return an object that can be chained.
 * Scopes automatically work on has_many relationships.
-* You can set up a default scope.
+* You can set up a default scope (this can be dangerous though).

 ### Referring back to what we did

-You can see all the work we did at github.com/carmer/kitty_castle on 5 different branches. `git clone https://github.com/Carmer/kitty_castle.git`
+You can see all the work we did at `github.com/carmer/kitty_castle` on 5 different branches. `git clone https://github.com/Carmer/kitty_castle.git`

 1. `git checkout starting_point` is our base starting point for this work
 2. `git checkout refactor_controller` is our first iteration of refactoring the logic out of the controller